Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 function payOff(uint256 amount) public {
     credit[msg.sender] += int256(amount);
 }

+...
 ```

 At first sight, it seems just fine.
 However, note that a `uint256` is cast to an `int256`.
 Solidity uses [two's complement](https://nl.wikipedia.org/wiki/Two%27s_complement) for representing negative values.
 Meaning that where `uint256` has the range `[0, 2^256 - 1]`, `int256` has the range `[-2^255, -2^255 - 1]`.

 So if `msg.sender` would first have a positive credit and then wants to give a future-proof boost of `2^255` (`0b100.....`), `msg.sender` would instead have a debt now of `-2^255 + original credit`.
-Oops...

-A simple fix would be to add `require(amount <= uint256(type(int256).max), "Amount too large");`.
-Assuming that an up-to-date solc version is used that checks for overflows.
+This is not the intended behavior of the function.

-If this function could be naively tested, a test could be created to only check for valid values of `amount`.
-This would miss the scenario described above.
+If this function would be naively tested with unit tests, a test could be created to only checks for values of `amount` that the developer expects the user to use.
+This could miss the scenario described above.

+This is all to say that unit testing is good, as long as the developer created unit tests for all edge cases.

 ## 2 Fuzzing (property testing)

-Another technique is to use fuzzing on your unit tests.
+Another technique is to use fuzzing (on unit tests).
 Fuzzing is also called property testing.
-This is because instead of testing a single scenario, your test now needs to work for **all** possible values (in the range of the type of course).
-So now you really need to think of what the behavior is instead of what the result should be.
-The [Foundry](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) framework has this built-in.
+This is because instead of testing a single scenario, your test now needs to work for **all** possible values (in the range of the type of course). in other words, the test should focus on the behavior of the function rather than the output.
+The [Foundry](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) framework for smart-contracts has this built-in.

-Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex by combining it with techniques such as symbolic execution (see the later section on [symbolic execution](#6-symbolic-execution)) to get the Path Conditions within the function under test and determine the next variable such that another path is taken.
+Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex, by looking at the source code and previous fuzz runs to come up with the next input.
+Several fuzz techniques are described in [this article](https://www.coalfire.com/the-coalfire-blog/fuzzing-common-tools-and-techniques?feed=blogs).

-Fuzzing, however, still is only running unit tests.
-But depending on the quality of the fuzzer, the problems described for the `payOff()` function would likely have been found due to a fuzz parameter being `>= 2^255`.
+By using a fuzzer, the problem described for the `payOff()` function would likely have been found due to a fuzz parameter being `>= 2^255`.

 ## 3 Can we do better?